vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/concepts/glossary.md

     ```

 Closed Source Software
     Software that does not allow public access to its source code.
-In Ubuntu, closed source software can typically be found in the {term}`multiverse` and {term}`restricted` components which include third party applications and proprietary drivers.
+In Ubuntu, closed source software is found in the {term}`multiverse` and {term}`restricted` components which include third party applications and proprietary drivers.

     See also: {term} `Open Source Software`